jayagowrich/DrawingApp/README.md

 **Children’s Privacy**

-These Services do not address anyone under the age of 13.
+These Services/application does not collect any personal information.
 I do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do the necessary actions.

 **Changes to This Privacy Policy**